TosbackCgusBridge-Bot/CGUs-versions/Howstuffworks/Privacy Policy.md

 *   For some of our products, we use Google Analytics Advertising Features, including Remarketing with Google Analytics, Google Display Network Impression Reporting, DoubleClick Platform integrations, and Google Analytics Demographic and Interest Reporting.
 For information about Google Analytics currently available opt-outs, please click here.
 *   Some of our products may include advertisements from Microsoft.
 To learn more about information collected by Microsoft, please click here.
 You can opt-out of Microsoft’s personalized advertising services by following the instructions found here,.
 *   We do not control third parties' collection or use of your information to serve interest-based advertising.
 However, these third parties may provide you with ways to choose not to have your information collected or used in this way.
 You can also generally opt-out of receiving personalized ads from third party advertisers and ad networks who are members of the Network Advertising Initiative (NAI) or who follow the Digital Advertising Alliance’s Self-Regulatory Principles for Online Behavioral Advertising by visiting the opt-out pages on the NAI site and DAA site.
 *   System1 acknowledges that EU and Swiss individuals have the right to access the personal information that we maintain about them.
-An EU or Swiss individuals who seeks access, or who seeks to correct, amend, or delete inaccurate data, should direct their query to privacy@system1.com.
+An EU or Swiss individuals who seeks access, or who seeks to correct, amend, or delete inaccurate data, should direct their query here.
 If requested to remove data, we will respond within a reasonable timeframe.
 *   We will also provide an EU or Swiss individuals with opt-out or opt-in choice before we share their data with third parties other than our agents, or before we use it for a purpose other than which it was originally collected or subsequently authorized.
-*   To limit the use and disclosure of your personal information, please submit a written request to privacy@system1.com.
+*   To limit the use and disclosure of your personal information, please submit a written request here

 **ACCESSING AND CORRECTING YOUR INFORMATION**

 We desire to keep you in control of the personal information you provide to us.
 Accordingly, you can review, correct, change, or remove the personal registration information you provide to us and that we control.
 To choose not to receive future communications from us, please Contact us.

-You may also send us an email at privacy@system1.com to request access to, correct, or delete any personal information that you have provided to us.
+You may also send us an email here to request access to, correct, or delete any personal information that you have provided to us.
 We may not accommodate a request to change information if we believe the change would violate any law or legal requirement or cause the information to be incorrect.

 **DATA SECURITY**